logzio/logz-docs/_source/logzio_collections/_data-sources/os-logs/windows.md

     fields_under_root: true
     ```

+3. <span class="firstline"> Add Logz.io as an output </span>

-3. If Logz.io is not an output in the Winlogbeat configuration file (C:\Program Files\Winlogbeat\winlogbeat.yml by default), add it now.
+    If Logz.io is not an output in the Winlogbeat configuration file (C:\Program Files\Winlogbeat\winlogbeat.yml by default), add it now.

     {% include log-shipping/your-listener-url.html %}